Late Night Explorer

 Please choose a date to see ticket options

 Based on the popularity of our Late Night Dark Sky events and your feedback we are delighted to introduce additional late night events for the weekends closer to the full moon.
-We have limited the number of guests to ensure you have plenty of time with our experienced astronomers and maximise the opportunity for using our telescopes.
+You will have plenty of time with our experienced astronomers and maximise the opportunity for using our telescopes.

 From our observation deck the heavens look astounding with the skies awash with stars overhead, in the heart of the Northumberland and Kielder Water and Forest Dark Sky Park which is rated as Gold Tier.
 On nights when the moon is visible, we will see craters and an eerie landscape as the lunar light creeps into the dark sky park.
-Weather permitting, we'll have our comfy two-seater 'moon chairs' out on the deck with blankets to snuggle up under what must be the most inspiring and romantic views of the moon, star fields and clusters anywhere in England.
+Weather permitting, from the deck you'll be able to see the constellations, passing satellites and maybe shooting stars for a romantic and inspiring view!
 Within the observatory itself we will reveal distant objects through our large aperture telescopes including planets, star clusters and nebulae - all with the expert guidance of our friendly and knowledgeable astronomy team.

 Please note, during the summer nights, the sky does not reach astronomical darkness, however there are many breath-taking sights on offer.
 Spectacular noctilucent clouds which are a summer phenomenon, regular views of passing satellites and best of all… the planets!